mathandley/fitplot/README.md

 ## Changing the appearance of graphs
 - Purple sucks!
 - Why does each data point have its value stuck on top?
-- That y-data should be plotted on a logarithmic scale goodness me.
+- That y-axis should have a logarithmic scale, goodness me.

 Graphs are a personal thing, I know...